CEWendel/tlog/README.md

 tlog is a git-based tool to help you with time and ticket tracking on your projects.

-## About

-tlog is a simple git-based CLI tool that helps you track tickets and the time your team has spent on them.
-Since all of tlog's data is commited to a branch in your git repository, it is completley distributed.
-Meaning you can have a seperate time sheet for each project you are working on and your time and ticket tracking data can easily be used in collaboration with other members on your team.

-You can create tickets and track their state, points value, owner and time goal, along with a description of each task done on that ticket and the times it was done between.
-This makes it very easy to see how much time has been spent on different parts of your project and helps you plan out your future engineering time.

 ## Installing
 ```bash
 $ sudo gem install tlog